logos-co/nomos-node/README.md

 ## License

-This project is primarily distributed under the terms of both the MIT license or the Apache License (Version 2.0), at your option.
+This project is primarily distributed under the terms defined by either the MIT license or the Apache License (Version 2.0), at your option.

 See [LICENSE-APACHE](LICENSE-APACHE2.0) and [LICENSE-MIT](LICENSE-MIT) for details.